 When my husband and I got word that we were PCSing to Langley we were shocked.
 It wasn’t a base that Tanker pilots normally move to so we had very little knowledge about it.
-With seven moves behind us our family of five was seasoned at moving and we were ready for a change.
+With seven moves behind us, our family of five was seasoned at moving and we were ready for a change.

-Langley is situated in a metropolitan area called Hampton Roads on the south eastern shore of Virginia.
-With loads to do in this maritime area we were thrilled about our next adventure.
+Langley is situated in a metropolitan area called Hampton Roads on the southeastern shore of Virginia.
+With loads to do in this maritime area, we were thrilled about our next adventure.

 Strong Military Presence

 Hampton Roads has loads to do and is the first time we have been stationed in an area where every branch of the military is represented.
 Yes, even the Coast Guard!
-Norfolk Naval Base is one of many bases in the area and is home to the largest Navel Station in the world.
+Norfolk Naval Base is one of many bases in the area and is home to the largest Naval Station in the world.
 No matter what branch you represent, Navy Norfolk will awe and inspire.

 Langley Air Force Base merged with Fort Eustis to become Joint Base Langley-Eustis supporting both Air Force and Army units.
 You’ll also find a Coast Guard base in Portsmouth and a small satellite Marine base in Norfolk called Camp Allen.
 Those are only some of the local bases but you get the idea!

-Choices, Choices and more Choices!
+Choices, Choices, and more Choices!

 When it comes to what to do in the area, I think a better question would be “What isn’t there to do”?
 There is literally a festival of some sort almost every weekend.
-You can get your fill of festivals for music, food, culture, and the arts with a quick on line search.
+You can get your fill of festivals for music, food, culture, and the arts with a quick online search.
 Norfolk Botanical Gardens offer an escape from the hectic city life and a great retreat for all ages.
 North of the area is Busch Garden’s Williamsburg which has fantastic rides for everyone as well as a water park to retreat from the heat in the summer.

-While in Williamsburg, why not visit America’s Historical Triangle comprised of Williamsburg, Jamestown and Yorktown.
+While in Williamsburg, why not visit America’s Historical Triangle comprised of Williamsburg, Jamestown, and Yorktown.
 All three locations give you a taste of American history as well as stepping back in time and seeing how life was lived in the colonial days.